hackerzhuli/unity-code/README_EXTENSION.md

 > **📋 Platform Support:** Currently supports Windows x64 only.
 For other platforms (Linux, macOS), you can build the extension yourself from the source code.

+## 🎮 Perfect for Unity Developers Who Want:

+- **🤖 AI-Powered Development** - Use advanced AI-powered editors like Cursor, Windsurf, or Trae with full Unity IDE capabilities
+- **🚀 Faster development cycles** with integrated testing and debugging
+- **📖 Better code documentation** with one click access to Unity and .NET docs
+- **🔧 Streamlined workflow** without constantly switching between an AI-powered editor and a powerful IDE for Unity like Rider
+- **💰 Cost-effective solution** that doesn't require expensive subscriptions
+- **🎯 Editor flexibility** to use their preferred VS Code-based environment
+- **⚡ Lightweight tooling** that doesn't slow down their development machine

 ## ✨ Why Choose Unity Code?

 ### 🆓 **Completely Free & Open Source**